ainsleys/derivadex-api-docs/source/includes/main.md

 # Subscriptions

-Traders can subscribe to two different kinds of feeds corresponding to a specific trader's account or market data with `SubscribeAccount` or `SubscribeMarket` requests, respectively.
+You can subscribe to two different kinds of feeds corresponding to a specific trader's account or market data with `SubscribeAccount` or `SubscribeMarket` requests, respectively.

 ## Account

-Traders can subscribe to data feeds corresponding to events for a particular trader's Ethereum address.
-The possible account events traders can subscribe to are `StrategyUpdate`, `OrdersUpdate`, and `PositionUpdate`.
+You can subscribe to data feeds corresponding to events for a particular trader's Ethereum address.
+The possible account events you can subscribe to are `StrategyUpdate`, `OrdersUpdate`, and `PositionUpdate`.
 These will be discussed below individually.

 ## Strategy update (account)

-Traders can subscribe to updates to their strategy with the `StrategyUpdate` event.
-A strategy is a cross-margined account in which a trader can deposit/withdraw collateral and make trades.
+You can subscribe to updates to their strategy with the `StrategyUpdate` event.
+A strategy is a cross-margined account in which you can deposit/withdraw collateral and make trades.
 Strategies are siloed off from one another.
 Any updates to the free or frozen collaterals you have (whether it's from deposits, withdrawals, or realized PNL) will be registered in this feed.

 Upon subscription, you will receive a `Partial` back, containing a snapshot of your strategy at that moment in time.
 From then on, you will receive streaming `Update` messages as appropriate.